Below we’ll look at the supplements Andrew Huberman uses and discusses.

 Now for a more detailed look at these supplements:

-The 3 supplements that Andrew says have been amazing for his sleep are:
+The sleep cocktail that Andrew says has been amazing for his sleep are:

 - Magnesium Threonate – 140mg